mpewsey/Aycblok/README.md

 ## Features

-* Ice push block puzzle generation for a tile area.
+* Ice push block puzzle generation for a specified tile area.
 * Input tile areas can have their tiles flagged to add confining geometry to add challenge or visual interest.
 * Support of multiple push blocks in a single puzzle area, which can interact and stop or block each other.
 * Support of area obstacles such a holes by means of void tiles, which disallow traversal of a tile by the player, the push blocks, or both.